How Much Water Does Your Pool Actually Hold?

 Round Pools

 For a circular pool, you need the radius, which is half of the diameter.
 Multiply pi (3.14) by the radius squared, then multiply by the average depth and 7.5.
+You can also use Babbage Calculator's Volume of Cylinder Calculator to find the cubic footage first.

 Volume = 3.14 x (Radius x Radius) x Average Depth x 7.5